GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 [largest contentful paint](https://web.dev/lcp/) in Core Web Vitals.

-Every web document has four separate property trees: transform, clip, effect and scroll.(*) The transform tree represents CSS transforms and scrolling (a scroll transform is represented as a 2D transform matrix).
+Every web document has four separate property trees: transform, clip, effect and scroll.(*) The transform tree represents CSS transforms and scrolling.
+(A scroll transform is represented as a 2D transform matrix.)
 The clip tree represents
 [overflow clips](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow).
-The effect tree represents all other visual effects—opacity, filters, masks, blend modes, and other kinds of clips such as clip-path.
+The effect tree represents all other visual effects: opacity, filters, masks, blend modes, and other kinds of clips such as clip-path.
 The scroll tree represents information about scrolling, such as how scrolls